What is Professional Email Etiquette?

 The other recommendation is not to send personal emails from your business account and vice versa.
 Having separate accounts means to distinguish what you will dedicate time to.

 You must know your audience.
 Make sure you use the understandable language and the appropriate style considering peculiarities of the people you are emailing with.
 No matter in what language you communicate, French, British, Chinese, Japanese, Spanish and so on, study the person’s previous messages, define the level of formality or informality and follow the example.
-The other part of being considered to your receivers is to add the signature with extra contact info.
+The other part of being considerable to your receivers is to add the signature with extra contact info.
 You will provide them with additional options to reach you.
 And the last rule on this matter: never use emails to stop business relationships.
-It is neither polite, not kind.
+It is neither polite, nor kind.
 Better find the time for the personal meeting.
 These facts about email etiquette will help you to conduct business properly.